JAM-Software/Virtual-TreeView/README.md

 To test FMX port of VT - you must add in the e.g. Delphi project->Options->Conditional defines **VT_FMX**.
 There is only package for Delphi Tokyo (but you can test it from the code).
 Remember to add also to uses clause unit VirtualTrees.FMX.
+#### WARNING.
-WARNING. if you install package for FMX you can not use installed package for VCL and vice-versa.
+If you install package for FMX you can not use installed package for VCL and vice-versa.
 I still look for the way to do this.

 # Virtual-TreeView